The Power of Intentional Inclusion: Small Choices, Big Impact

 This fosters a culture of respect and learning, rather than defensiveness or hostility.

-Simple Steps to Practice Intentional Inclusion
+Simple Ways to Embed Intentional Inclusion Every Day:

 Check Your Biases: Before making decisions, consider whether unconscious biases might be influencing your choices.
 Ask yourself, “Am I including everyone, or am I unintentionally leaving someone out?”